rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 for the great day of their wrath has come, and who can stand? ^0617

 After this I saw four angels standing at the four corners of the earth, holding back the four winds of the earth, that no wind might blow on earth or sea or against any tree. ^0701

 Then I saw another angel ascending from the rising of the sun, with the seal of the living God, and he called with a loud voice to the four angels who had been given power to harm earth and sea, ^0702

 saying, Do not harm the earth or the sea or the trees, until we have sealed the servants of our God on their foreheads. ^0703

-And I heard the number of the sealed, 144,000, sealed from every tribe of the sons of Israel : ^0704
+And I heard the number of the sealed, 144,000, sealed from every tribe of the sons of Israel: ^0704

 12,000 from the tribe of Judah were sealed, 12,000 from the tribe of Reuben, 12,000 from the tribe of Gad, ^0705